sspalding/Financial-Model/README.md

 ## Build Instructions:
 1. Clone the main branch of the repository
-2. If you are interested in playing around with the financial model that was built outside of the dashboard run the .ipynb file
-3. Run the app.py file to run the dashboard on your local machine
+2. Run the app.py file to run the dashboard on your local machine

 ## Disclaimer:
 This dashboard is meant to be used for investment purposes and not as actionable investment advice.
 Past performance is not an indicator of future performance.